-Before you check anything in the engine compartment, always read and heed all WARNINGS $\Rightarrow \bigwedge$ in "Working in the engine compartment" on page 224.
+Before you check anything in the engine compartment, always read and heed all WARNINGS $\Rightarrow \bigwedge$ in "Working in the engine compartment" on page 226.

-- Unscrew the cap ★ to the engine oil filling hole ⇒ fig. 168. - Carefully top off with the appropriate oil in 0.5 liter doses. - Check the oil level again after two minutes ⇒ page 229. - Top off the oil again, if necessary. - Screw the cap back on the filling hole and slide the oil dipstick in as far as it will go.
+- Stopping the engine. - Carefully top off with the appropriate oil in 0.5 liter doses. - Check the oil level again after two minutes \Rightarrow page 231. - Top off the oil again, if necessary. - Screw the cap back on the filling hole and slide the oil dipstick in as far as it will go.

-- While topping off, the oil must not come in contact with hot engine parts - fire hazard! - The oil filler cap must be properly secured to prevent oil from being sprayed on the hot engine and exhaust system when the engine is running - fire hazard! - If your skin has come in contact with the engine oil, you must subsequently cleanse it thoroughly.
+• While topping off, the oil must not come in contact with hot engine parts - fire hazard!

+• The oil filler cap must be properly secured to prevent oil from being sprayed on the hot engine and exhaust system when the engine is running - fire hazard!

+• If your skin has come in contact with the engine oil, you must subsequently cleanse it thoroughly.

-- The oil level must not be above range a danger of converter or engine damage!
-Contact a qualified workshop to draw off oil, if necessary. - Audi does not recommend the use of oil additives.
+• The oil level must not be above range (a) - danger of converter or engine damage!
+Contact a qualified workshop to draw off oil, if necessary.

+• Audi does not recommend the use of oil additives.
 They may damage the engine and adversely affect your New Vehicle Limited Warranty.

-- Under no circumstances can the oil come in contact with the sewage network or the soil. - Observe and follow legal regulations when disposing of empty oil containers.
+• Under no circumstances can the oil come in contact with the sewage network or the soil.

+Observe and follow legal regulations when disposing of empty oil containers.